-If the underwriters exercise their option to purchase additional ADSs in full in this offering, the as-adjusted net tangible book value after the offering would be US\$4.66 per ADS, the increase in as-adjusted net tangible book value per share to existing shareholders would be US\$1.46 per ADS and the dilution per ADS to new investors would be US\$7.69 per ADS, in each case based on an initial public offering price of US\$12.35 per ADS.
+If the underwriters exercise their option to purchase additional ADSs in full in this offering, the as-adjusted net tangible book value after the offering would be US\$5.29 per ADS, the increase in as-adjusted net tangible book value per share to existing shareholders would be US\$2.06 per ADS and the dilution per ADS to new investors would be US\$10.16 per ADS, in each case assuming an initial public offering price of US\$15.45 per ADS, the U.S. dollar equivalent of the closing price of our ordinary shares on the ASX of A\$0.12 on December 10, 2021 (based on an assumed exchange rate of A\$1.00 to US\$0.7151) and multiplied by 180, the number of ordinary shares underlying each ADS.

 The following table summarizes on the as-adjusted basis described above, as of June 30, 2021, the differences between the number of ADSs, or equivalent number of ordinary shares, purchased from us, the total consideration paid to us in cash and the average price per ADS, or the equivalent number of ordinary shares, paid by existing shareholders for ADSs, or the equivalent number of ordinary shares, issued prior to this offering and the price to be paid by new investors in this offering.
-The calculation below is based on the initial public offering price of US\$12.35 per ADS, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on the assumed initial public offering price of US\$15.45 per ADS, the U.S. dollar equivalent of the closing price of our ordinary shares on the ASX of A\$0.12 on December 10, 2021 (based on an assumed exchange rate of A\$1.00 to US\$0.7151), and multiplied by 180, the number of ordinary shares underlying each ADS, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-ADS or Equivalent Number of Shares Purchased(1) Total Consideration AD Equi Price Per S or valent lber of Number Percent Amount Percent ares Existing shareholders 5,597,760 77.5% US\$135,301,271 87.1% US\$ 24.17 New investors 1,622,000 22.5 20,031,700 12.9 12.35 Total 100% 155,332,971 100%
+ADS or Equivalent Number of Shares Purchased(1) Total Considera ĂI Equi Nun Price Per S or valent ber of Number Percent Amount Percent Sh ares Existing shareholders 5,597,760 77.6% US\$136,004,974 84.5% US\$ 24.30 New investors 1,620,000 22.4 25,029,000 15.5 15.45 Total 100% 161,033,974 100%